 Students are notified of acceptable foreign language alternative courses at the time of their approval.

-The student must provide the Learning Assistance & Disability Services Center with one of the following:
+The student must provide the Center for Learning, Access, and Student Success with one of the following:

 - A psycho-educational evaluation diagnosing a language-based learning disability.